 As you understand the differences these two factors bring, it becomes easier to understand how the personality typology works.
 Moreover, it also becomes easier to understand each personality type and its representatives.

 ISTJ vs SJ Temperament Types

 People with the SJ Temperament (also known as Melancholic) traits share Sensing (S) and Judging (J) Preferences, which means they are grounded in the present and value order and organization.
 They like security and respect tradition, which can make them a little inflexible in the modern world.
 They are the planners of the world, always looking to put together a schedule to tidy things up.

-The Archivist personality type fits right in this temperament type together with three other MBTI types: ESTJs, ESFJs, and ISFJs.
+The Archivist personality type fits right in this temperament type together with three other personalities: ESTJs, ESFJs, and ISFJs.

 ISTJ vs ESTJ

 ESTJs, also known as The Administrator personality type; are hard-working, dependable, and practical.
 They have the Extraversion (E), Sensing (S), Thinking (T), and Judging (J) preferences, which mean they place a high value on tradition and enjoy rules and regulations.
 They do well in supervisory roles and, more often than not, like to assume leadership roles in administrative positions.
 ESTJs are confident and have a ‘take-charge’ attitude that can easily intimidate others.
 As an extrovert, the ESTJ personality type is outgoing and enjoys spending time with like-minded people, sharing ideas, and discussing practical concepts.
 Moreover, they put a lot of effort into fulfilling their familial duties.
 Lastly, they look forward to participating in events with a traditional aspect such as weddings, anniversaries, family reunions, and more.